jackfrost68/Pewlett-Hackard-Analysis/README.md

 # Summary
 From the analysis;

-1. roles will need to be filled as the silver tsunami begins to make an impact.
+1. 41,380 roles will need to be filled as the silver tsunami begins to make an impact.
+2. There are more than enough retirement-ready employees (41,380) in the departments to mentor the  next generation of Pewlett Hackard employees (1549).

+*using emp_no as the primary key.